 Suggest that they brainstorm as a group first and make some notes before each person writes his/her own paragraph.
 In the brainstorming they should address these questions:

 - What is their thesis?
-(Similar or is one larger?) - O What evidence will they cite in support of their thesis?
+(Similar or is one larger?) - o How do their observations about shape, center and spread support their thesis?